plants Crossword Puzzles

 Across

-- Gas used by plants and animals for energy processes.
+- an organism that eats plants and animals for energy

-- Breaks down dead organisms and returns nutrients to soil.
+- an organism that breaks down dead matter and returns nutrients to the soil

 Down